 Referring to the UV spectrum, there is less of a conflict between the Green Building Design and the Human Centric Design as the transmittance of glass in the UV spectrum does not significantly increase the building's energy performance (cooling loads).
-Therefore, the use of UV transmitting interlayers shall be promoted for all residential or office vertical glazing where laminated glass is used, noting that moderate exposure to UV light is proven to be beneficial for the human health and wellbeing [19], [20].
+Therefore, the use of UV transmitting interlayers shall be promoted for all residential or office vertical glazing where laminated glass is used, noting that moderate exposure to UV light is proven to be beneficial for the human health and wellbeing(Juzeniene & Moan, 2012), (Biasin et al., 2021).

-The lack of indoor exposure to relevant spectral ranges (e.g. UV range, blue light melanopic range, infrared range) as detailed in this paper, might be counterbalanced by an adapted personal behaviour with prolonged outdoor light exposure and special light sources (e.g. high emittance in the melanopic range around 490 nm wavelength), increasing the physiologically relevant light exposure as detailed in [22].
-The referred publication proposes a framework with four steps (understand, identify, design and deliver), refer to Fig. 34.
+The lack of indoor exposure to relevant spectral ranges (e.g. UV range, blue light melanopic range, infrared range) as detailed in this paper, might be counterbalanced by an adapted personal behaviour with prolonged outdoor light exposure and special light sources (e.g. high emittance in the melanopic range around 490 nm wavelength), increasing the physiologically relevant light exposure as detailed in (Biller et al., 2024).
+The referred publication proposes a framework with four steps (understand, identify, design and deliver), refer to Fig. 31.

-Fig. 34: A framework for identifying and delivering precision behavioural health.
+Fig. 31: A framework for identifying and delivering precision behavioural health.
 The framework consists of four pillars including (A) understanding individual light behaviours and profiles (examples are for yellow and blue profiles of Fig. 2) to then (B) identify individual target behaviours and barriers that hinder optimal light exposure for circadian health.
 After these two individual steps, (C) individual behaviour change techniques embedded within tailored interventions need to be designed and (D) delivered in effective, simple, and accessible ways.
 These could also integrate external information sources such as whether data or wearable logging to give feedback on the fly to the user.
-From: [22], Figure 4.
+From: (Biller et al., 2024), Figure 4.